fenglab520/fenglab520.github.io/content/authors/馮嬿臻/_index.md

   - Principal Investigator
 ---

-Dr. Feng earned a doctorate in genetic epidemiology and completed her postdoctoral training in statistical genetics at Massachusetts General Hospital and the Broad Institute.
+Dr. Feng is a genetic epidemiologist and statistical geneticist.
+She holds a doctorate in genetic epidemiology and completed postdoctoral training in statistical genetics at Massachusetts General Hospital and the Broad Institute.
 With a particular interest in neuropsychiatric disorders, including epilepsy and mental illnesses, Dr. Feng’s lab studies the polygenic burden and rare genetic variations that underlie disease susceptibility.
-Her research also involves applying cross-trait and cross-population methodologies to enhance genetic risk prediction.
-Recently, her interests have expanded to exploring omics contributions to longitudinal health profiles such as treatment response and severity.
-For further details, please see her CV.
+Her research also involves applying cross-trait and cross-population methodologies to enhance genetic risk prediction, as well as exploring omics contributions to longitudinal heath profiles, such as treatment response and severity.
+For further details, please see her [CV](https://drive.google.com/file/d/1nm-o01jPDZBr88HlGiCj2ac3pl-RRwre/view).